blue-grey/blue-grey.github.io/data_science/index.md

 - BW data engineering guide [[link]](https://github.com/quinn-dougherty/build-week-survival-guide-data-engineering-machine-learning/blob/master/data-engineering-README.md)

 ## The Job Search...
+- Brandon Rohr's guide to a DS career [[link]](https://end-to-end-machine-learning.teachable.com/p/navigating-a-data-science-career/)
+- Why you should have ~3 essays on your site and how to operationalize them [[link]](https://twitter.com/patio11/status/1235088344066842624)
+    - You can use them as a proof-of-work in cold or coldish 1:1 reachouts like e.g. to hiring managers for jobs you want.
+It puts you *so far ahead* of the average reachout.
+    - Whatever it is that you do professionally.
+This does not have to be rocket science; "Architecting a real-time chat application with NSQ and websockets" would be a great piece for a full-stack engineer, for example.
+    - (Note how for a lot of jobs "I'm going to describe a very commonly used applicaiton/service/etc and you're going to walk through how you understand it with me" is a very literal interview question, so why not get ahead of the curve.
+Bonus: you'll be prepped as heck for that one.)
+    - "I saw that FooCorp is hiring full stack engineers engineers.
+I love what you are doing with React these days; I've written about some of my experiences here: LINK.
+Would you like to chat about what working at FooCorp is like?"
+    - As long as I’m giving proscriptive advice, your goal at the end of that call is: “I’m enthusiastic about working at FooCorp.
+Can you help me get the ball rolling?” or, if Jane has hiring authority, “What do you recommend as the next step for exploring working together?”
+    - Virtually every company with a defined application process has a sidechannel for candidates that someone internally feels strongly about and you want to be in that sidechannel.
+- Uber data science interview [[link]](https://towardsdatascience.com/the-uber-data-scientist-interview-7ba9ca95f4e3)
+- How to do a DS phone screening (very good) [[link]](https://twitter.com/BecomingDataSci/status/1198351229564440577)
+    - I want to know that you've come across problems you'll experience on the job, and overcame them.
+I want to know what role you played if it was a group project.
+    - I want to know how you decided what question to answer, and what approach to take.
+I want to know if you tried different tools or techniques, or had to learn something new in order to accomplish what you were attempting to do.
+    - If you're describing a project you've done at work, be prepared to talk about it from different stakeholders' perspectives.
+Some might want to know your technical approach and model evaluation metrics.
+    - Some might want to know *why* you were working on it, and what business value you provided.
+    - It's ok to pause and ask, "Do you want me to continue and explain more?"
+    - There are certain data science topics you should be prepared to give answers to that show that you've come across a topic.
+One example: How did you know your model was good? (with follow-up questions digging into possible model evaluation pitfalls)
+    - So, maybe look at lists of common data science questions, narrow it down to the ones relevant to what's on your resume or what's in the job posting, and be prepared to answer those.
+- Go to a conference to meet people, not attend talks [[link]](https://twitter.com/chipro/status/1196889061799055360)
+    -  The main value is the people.
+Look up authors/speakers/Twitter in advance to see who's going and email them asking for a quick chat.
+Talk to everyone, especially those whose work isn't already famous.
 - Managing online presence tips [[link]](https://twitter.com/hadleywickham/status/1189971594778681344)
     - Polish Github homepage, with profile pic
     - Pin strong repos, concise but descriptive titles, add a Readme and include a plot/image